Holiday rentals & lettings in Sardinia

 Sardinia’s coastline is extensive and beautiful.
 From tiny, private coves to wide, well-serviced beaches there is something to suit everyone’s needs.
 Particular delights include Cala Mariolu to the east, home to some of the best snorkelling in Sardinia, and Spiaggia di Liscia Ruja, where the finest soft, blonde sand on the island is to be found, together with exceptional restaurants and the most gorgeous, clear blue sea.
 For cosy, private beaches you can’t do better than the truly lovely Quinta Spiaggia on the northeast coast – Small and perfectly formed!
 For those who love the beach and its scenery, you can book a holiday rental in Sardinia with a sea view so that paradise is always in sight.

 Sardinia has its very own protected language, Sardo.
 But bring your Italian phrasebook as it is widely spoken!

 Top 5 travel tips in Sardinia

 Enjoy being driven through the beautiful countryside of Sardinia in a 4x4 off roader, discovering places most tourists never see.
-TrekZone di Pietro Fiori offer access to rarely-seen, untouched areas of the island.2.
-Home of history
+TrekZone di Pietro Fiori offers access to rarely-seen, untouched areas of the island.

 One of the prettiest towns in Italy, Bosa’s candy-coloured houses are a classic Sardinian sight.
 Bosa, which is west facing, also offers its lucky visitors extraordinary sunsets.
 The ideal place to watch the sun go down for the last time in your holiday of a lifetime to Sardinia!